karthickal/posit-oediv/README.md

 We are a startup working on redefining the way videos are consumed today.
 For more information please check - www.posit.tech

+**_Note: We are willing to opensource our project along with the dataset, architecture and trained stable versions of all the models._**